 The whales return to feed.
 Seals haul out on the beachheads and penguins begin to moult.
 Antarctica is preparing for long months of darkness.
 Highlights for travelers are whales, red snow and fledging Gentoo Penguins acting like miniature Charlie Chaplins.

-The Arctic - from June to mid-July
+June to mid-July

 This is the best time to see ice and snow.
 The midnight sun has not yet melted the ice, so polar bears and walrus will be hunting on the ice edge.
 Birds are returning to breed.

 The best time to circumnavigate Spitsbergen, as ice is less likely to block channels.
 Tundra flowers are blooming.
 Wildlife is abundant.